About Social Styles

 - Supportive and cooperative

-- Patient and good listeners
+- Patient and good listener

 - Values relationships and harmony